Paranthropus robustus: Torso

 Few vertebrae are assigned to P. robustus.
 The only thoracolumbar series (thoracic and lumbar series) preserved belongs to the juvenile SKW 14002, and either represents the 1st to the 4th lumbar vertebrae, or the 2nd to the 5th.
 SK 3981 preserves a 12th thoracic vertebra (the last in the series), and a lower lumbar vertebra.
 The 12th thoracic vertebra is relatively elongated, and the articular surface (where it joins with another vertebra) is kidney-shaped.
 The T12 is more compressed in height than that of other australopithecines and modern apes.
-Modern humans which suffer from spinal disc herniation often have vertebrae that are more similar to those of chimpanzees than healthy humans.
+Modern humans who suffer from spinal disc herniation often have vertebrae that are more similar to those of chimpanzees than healthy humans.
 Early hominin vertebrae are similar to those of a pathological human, including the only other 12th thoracic vertebra known for P. robustus, the juvenile SK 853.
 Conversely, SK 3981 is more similar to those of healthy humans, which could be explained as: SK 3981 is abnormal, the vertebrae took on a more humanlike condition with maturity, or one of these specimens is assigned to the wrong species.
 The shape of the lumbar vertebrae is much more similar to that of Turkana Boy (H. ergaster/H. erectus) and humans than other australopithecines.
 The pedicles (which jut out diagonally from the vertebra) of the lower lumbar vertebra are much more robust than in other australopithecines and are within the range of humans, and the transverse processes (which jut out to the sides of the vertebra) indicate powerful iliolumbar ligaments.
 These could have bearing on the amount of time spent upright compared to other australopithecines.

 The pelvis is similar to the pelvises of A. africanus and A. afarensis, but it has a wider iliac blade and smaller acetabulum and hip joint.
 Like modern humans, the ilium of P. robustus features development of the surface and thickening of the posterior superior iliac spine, which are important in stabilising the sacrum, and indicates lumbar lordosis (curvature of the lumbar vertebrae) and thus bipedalism.
 The anatomy of the sacrum and the first lumbar vertebra (at least the vertebral arch), preserved in DNH 43, are similar to those of other australopithecines.
 The pelvis seems to indicate a more-or-less humanlike hip joint consistent with bipedalism, though differences in overall pelvic anatomy may indicate P. robustus used different muscles to generate force and perhaps had a different mechanism to direct force up the spine.
 This is similar to the condition seen in A. africanus.
 This could potentially indicate the lower limbs had a wider range of motion than those of modern humans.